-How the Electoral Act applies depends on the circumstances and you may need to get legal advice on your obligations.
+Whether and how the Electoral Act applies depends on the circumstances and you may need to get legal advice on your obligations.
 If you or your not-for-profit organisation has a specific legal issue, you should seek legal advice before deciding what to do.